-The receipts for dues issued by the Secretaries of Subordinate Lodges must be obtained from the Grand Secretary; must have been printed on blue card stock under his direction; must have "In God We Trust" printed under "Grand Lodge of Miss., F. & A. M."; and the reverse side thereof must contain the certificate of the Grand Secretary, together with a small facsimile seal of the Grand Lodge printed thereon.
+The receipts for dues issued by the Secretaries of Subordinate Lodges must be obtained from the Grand Secretary produced under his direction; must have "In God We Trust" printed under "Grand Lodge of Miss., F. & A. M."; and the reverse side thereof must contain the certificate of the Grand Secretary, together with a small facsimile seal of the Grand Lodge printed thereon.
 Dues cards printed and issued in violation of the provisions of this section are not official.
-No one should be allowed to visit a Lodge unless he has an official receipt for dues as herein provided.
+No one should be allowed to visit a Lodge unless he has an official receipt for dues as herein provided, which has been signed by the Member, the Lodge Secretary, and has the Lodge Seal affixed.
+Bylaws §39 (1983-84; 2008-59)(2020-52)